Vaccination

 FERRETS

-Ferrets can be infected by the same Distemper virus that infects dogs.
-GVH recommends annual vaccination of ferrets against Distemper .
+Ferrets can be infected by the same Distemper Virus that infects dogs.
+GVH recommends annual vaccination of ferrets against Distemper.